Ian Caine, SMArchS

 Architecture - Interior Design

-Ian Caine is an assistant professor of architecture, registered architect, and urban designer.
-He holds a SMArchS degree in Architecture and Urbanism from the Massachusetts Institute of Technology.
-He also earned a B.A. in Political Science and M.Arch from Washington University in Saint Louis, where he received the AIA School Medal & Certificate of Merit upon graduation from the School of Architecture.
+Ian Caine is an associate professor of Architecture and Director of the UTSA Center for Urban and Regional Planning Research.
+A registered architect, he holds a SMArchS degree in Architecture and Urbanism from the Massachusetts Institute of Technology.
+He also earned a B.A. in Political Science and M.Arch from Washington University, where he received the AIA School Medal & Certificate of Merit.

-Caine’s research examines the forms, processes, and impacts of suburban and megaregional expansion.
-He utilizes a multidisciplinary approach, leveraging the diverse epistemologies of architecture, history, geography, and planning while employing a wide variety of methods including physical and digital mapping, written and spatial narratives, and quantitative analysis via geographic information systems.
-The results of this work appear in numerous publications including Log, MONU, Scenario, Sustainability, Metropolis P/O/V, The Architect’s Newspaper, Arqa, Competitions, and Lunch (2017), as well as popular press outlets such as The Discovery Channel, Texas Public Radio, NYTimes.com, and the San Francisco Chronicle.
-Caine is also a Researcher at the Spatial History Project at Stanford University, where he is leading a multidisciplinary effort to create an interactive chronology of suburban expansion for San Antonio, Texas.
-This effort, undertaken in collaboration with geographers and historians, explores the intersection of suburban morphology, systems, and policy.
+Caine’s research explores the form, processes, and impacts of metropolitan and megaregional expansion.
+The work appears in Log, MONU, Scenario, Housing Studies, Sustainability, The Architect’s Newspaper, Arqa, and Competitions and has received coverage in popular press outlets such as The Discovery Channel, NYTimes.com, the San Francisco Chronicle, Metropolis P/O/V, and Texas Public Radio.
+Caine is also a Researcher at the Spatial History Project at Stanford University, where he is leading an effort to create an interactive timeline of suburban expansion for San Antonio.